 Robotic pony brings Dementia Resident to Life at our Hastings Court Care Home

-Mary Long, 85, a resident at our Hastings Court care home, has been ‘brought alive’ by a robotic pony.
+Mary Long, 85, a resident at our Hastings Court care home in East Sussex, has been ‘brought alive’ by a robotic pony.

 Mary, who has very limited speech because of dementia, isn’t able to walk and rarely manages more than a word to the staff at Hastings Court care home.
 But she has made a significant connection with the pony, brought in for a recent racing-themed open day at the home, which is stimulating her communication and bringing her a great deal of pleasure.